maksmaisak/htn/README.md

 ## Getting started

 For a general introduction to HTN planning in the plugin, check out [HTN planning overview](planning.md).
-For a quick setup guide, check the [Quick Start](quickstart.md) guide.
+<br>For quick setup, check the [basic usage](basic-usage.md) guide.